SMITHsharon/stringManipulation/readme.md

 git clone https://github.com/SMITHsharon/stringManipulation.git
 cd strings
 http-server -p 8080
-This will show in your browser (at the console) at: http://localhost:8080
+This will show in your browser at: http://localhost:8080
 ```